Assessing Universal Relations for Rapidly Rotating Neutron Stars: Insights from an Interpretable Deep Learning Perspective: ``Deep'' Universal relations INFERENCE EXPLAINABILITY

 The investigated ``deep'' EoS-insensitive relations are primarily expressed as hypersurfaces, where each quantity of interest is modeled as a function of multiple underlying physical parameters.
 The presentation of the results will be organized in the following way.
 In SubSec. \ref{subsubsec:ANN_for_Ibar}, an EoS-independent relation regarding the star's normalized moment of inertia $\bar{I}$ is presented, while in SubSec. \ref{subsubsec:ANN_for_Irecip}, two universal parametrizations concerning the star's reciprocal of the normalized moment of inertia, and the star's reduced spin are suggested.
 Then, in SubSec. \ref{subsubsec:ANN_for_Qbar}, an EoS-insensitive relation regarding the star's quadrupole deformation $\bar{Q}$ is provided, whereas in SubSec(s). \ref{subsubsec:ANN_for_S3bar}, and \ref{subsubsec:ANN_for_M4bar} universal relations for higher multipole moments are proposed.
 Finally, in SubSec. \ref{subsubsec:ANN_for_Req}, we introduce a universal parametrization that links the star's equatorial radius $R_{\mathrm{eq}}$ to the star's mass and the spacetime's higher multipole moments.

 Last but not least, we define a relation between the NS parameters as EoS-insensitive when the selected features at the DL model's inference yield relative errors in the training and test sets of $\lesssim \mathcal{O}(10\%)$.
 Crucially, our regression ``deep'' models accurately reproduce the data on the test set, showcasing a state-of-the-art generalization capability beyond the training data.
 For each universal relation examined, the ANN model's input layer features and targets, the associated number of training epochs, and the corresponding learning rate strategy are detailed in Appendix \ref{app:train_prop_characteristics}.
-In each instance, both the indicative numerical code and the optimal parameters $\theta^\star$ associated with the trained model will be accessible in the following GitHub repository: \href{https://github.com/gregoryPapi/deep-universal-relations.git}{https://github.com/gregoryPapi/deep-universal-relations.git}.
+In each instance, both the indicative numerical code and the optimal parameters $\theta^\star$ associated with the trained model are publicly available in Ref. \cite{deep_univ_gitrepo}.